§ Trust Spanning Protocol (TSP) Specification

 is also acceptable toA

-, and the parties accept a single intermediary (with its potential loss of some metadata protection), then the resulting route may simply be[VID_sndr, VID_intermediary_rcvr, VID_exit, Payload]
+, and the parties accept a single intermediary (with the potential loss of some metadata protection), then the resulting route may simply be[VID_sndr, VID_intermediary_rcvr, VID_exit, Payload]

 .

-TSP routed messages have the same TSP Envelope but extends the header fields of the payload with the following structure:
+TSP routed messages have the same TSP Envelope as TSP messages sent in direct mode but extend the control field of the payload with the following structure:

-The first VID in the heade fields VID_sndr
+The first VID in the control fields VID_sndr

 is the VID required by ESSR PKAE schemes.
 If a PKAE scheme does not require this field, for example HPKE_Auth